Would you like to write for us? Click here for details.

 Mark Greig is the current penname for a loose association of mostly illiterate monkeys kept locked in a basement and chained to typewriters.
 They enjoy Bananarama, the Banana Splits, Bananaman, Bananas in Pyjamas and Woody Allen's Bananas.
 They are currently reviewing Agents of SHIELD, Community, Lost Girl and classic Doctor Who.
 They previously reviewed The Fades, Merlin and The Killing.

 J.D.
 Balthazar is a movie buff and an avid gamer who loves science fiction and fantasy.
 Click here for a complete list of J.D.'s reviews.
 Currently trapped in southern California where it never, ever rains, J.D. is currently reviewing Arrow, Farscape, The Originals, and new movies.
-He's also reviewed Falling Skies and Lost Girl.
+He has also reviewed Falling Skies, Lost Girl and Nikita.
 (You can follow J.D. on Twitter.)